zahradm/My-daily-learning-journey/Jan/Jan20.md

 ## What was the problem?
-How to solved it?
+How to solve it?
 Today, there were two problems!
 The about, CV, and contact me sections of my personal webpage displayed 404 errors.
 This problem can be solved by making a .md file and removing the 'default:true' in the .md file.